ashleykelham/shift-your-alert-polcies-left/README.md

 * $env - This is your deployment environment eg dev, test or prod
 * $gcpProjectId - The Google Cloud project Id of the project you are deploying to

+The project is split into directories each relating to a different component

 ### slowfunction
 This is a Google Cloud Function written in python 3.7 that simulates a slow responding API.